Exceptions - Act Part 8, Section 65

 If an employee usually works on the employer’s premises (for example, in the employer’s shop) and rarely goes to construction sites this subsection does not apply.
 If the employer’s principal business is not construction, this subsection does not apply.

 - A cabinet maker is employed to build cabinets and install them.
-He spends 75% of his time in the employer’s shop and 25% of his time at construction sites.
+They spend 75% of their time in the employer’s shop and 25% of their time at construction sites.
 This subsection does not apply.

 - A caretaker, whose duties include routine repairs, is engaged in maintenance.
-He does not work on construction sites, and his employer’s principal business is not construction.
+They do not work on construction sites, and their employer’s principal business is not construction.
 This subsection does not apply.

 - A roofer is employed putting roofs on new houses by a company whose business is comprised of 70% new construction and 30% re-roofing and repairs.
 This subsection applies.